 An adult disabled before age 22 may be eligible for child's benefits if a parent is deceased or starts receiving retirement or disability benefits.
 We consider this a "child's" benefit because it is paid on a parent's Social Security earnings record.

-The "adult child"—including an adopted child, or, in some cases, a stepchild, grandchild, or step grandchild—must be unmarried, age 18 or older, and have a disability that started before age 22.
+The "adult child"—including an adopted child, or, in some cases, a stepchild, grandchild, or step grandchild—must be unmarried, age 18 or older, have a disability that started before age 22, and meet the definition of disability for adults.

 It is not necessary that the adult child ever worked.
 Benefits are paid based on the parent's earnings record.

-What if the adult child is already receiving disability benefits on his or her own record?
+What if the adult child is already receiving SSI benefits or disability benefits on his or her own record?

 How do we decide if an adult "child" is disabled for SSDI benefits?